A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

-which implies $\bH^\top = \bH$. \paragraph{Converse implication} For the reverse, if a projection matrix $\bH$ (not necessarily an orthogonal projection) is symmetric, then any vector $\bv$ can be decomposed into $\bv = \bH\bv + (\bI-\bH)\bv$.
+Conversely, if a projection matrix $\bH$ (not necessarily an orthogonal projection) is symmetric, then any vector $\bv$ can be decomposed into $\bv = \bH\bv + (\bI-\bH)\bv$.
 If we can prove $\bH\bv$ is perpendicular to $(\bI-\bH)\bv$, then we complete the proof.
 To see this, we have

 which completes the proof. \end{proof}